ain1084/audio-worklet-stream/README.md

 For more details, refer to the `example/README.md`.

+## Future Plans and Known Issues

+### Future Plans
+1. **Enhanced Documentation**: Improve the documentation with more examples and detailed explanations.

+### Known Issues
+1. **Buffer Underruns**: Occasional buffer underruns under heavy CPU load.
+2. **Limited Worker Support**: Advanced features in workers might not be fully supported across all browsers.
+3. **Overhead at the Start of Playback**: The ring buffer is being generated each time.
+4. **Overhead during Worker Playback**: It seems that the Worker is being loaded every time playback starts (although it hits the cache).

+We are continuously working on these areas to improve the library.
+Contributions and suggestions are always welcome!

-### Notes
+## Notes

 - **Vite as a Bundler**: This library utilizes Vite to enable the loading and placement of workers without complex configurations.
 It may not work out-of-the-box with WebPack due to differences in how bundlers handle workers.
 While similar methods may exist for WebPack, this library currently only supports Vite.
 Initially, a bundler-independent approach was considered, but a suitable method could not be found.

 - **Security Requirements**: Since this library uses `SharedArrayBuffer`, ensuring browser compatibility requires meeting specific security requirements.
-The example modifies `vite.config.ts` to work locally.
 For more details, refer to the [MDN Web Docs on SharedArrayBuffer Security Requirements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements).

 ## Contribution